eshikafe/paws/README.md

 - Clone the repo: `git clone https://github.com/eshikafe/paws.git`
 - Change directory: `cd paws`
 - Start the PAWS server with `cargo run --bin server`
 - Or, to create a binary/executable, run: `cargo build --release --bin server`.
-It is same for Windows, Linux and MacOS.
+It is same command for Windows, Linux and MacOS.
   - On Windows, the binary file `server.exe` will be created in the `target\release` folder.
   - Execute the binary by running: `.\target\release\server.exe`.
 - Access the API via URL `http://localhost:3030/v1beta/paws`